Brookfield, Missouri

 Brookfield is a city in Linn County, Missouri, United States.
 The population was 4,111 at the 2020 census.

 History

 Brookfield was surveyed in 1859 by John Wood Brooks, a native of Boston.
 John Wood Brooks is further remembered by the names of four Brookfield streets: John, Wood, Brooks, and Boston streets.
 A post office called Brookfield has been in operation since 1860.

+Brookfield was located along the first railroad built across the State of Missouri, completed by the Hannibal and St. Joseph Railroad on February 13, 1859.
+Passenger rail served the town for over a century.
+The last daytime train passed through the town on April 9, 1968, when the Kansas City Zephyr between Chicago and Kansas City was discontinued.